 However, because you chose to convert colors yourself, you now have some options to play with your CMYK colors.
 In terms of global changes, if you’re working in Photoshop, you can try playing with levels, contrast, and saturation.
 However, the most thorough way to improve your colors is go to through and alter the CMYK values of the colors themselves.
 Use your color selection/eyedropper tool and take a look at how much of each color of ink you’re using.

 Once you’ve made any tweaks and adjusted your colors to where you’d like them, you’re ready to export to PDF.

 Generally, the “Press Quality” default settings in InDesign and Photoshop are great, however for submitting files to PrintNinja, we recommend that you do not do any further color conversion or embed any color profile information.
 In order to keep this from happening, you’ll want to use the following settings in the Output panel of the PDF export dialog.

 If You Prefer, We Can Convert Colors For You

-The simplest method is just to submit your RGB files and let us convert them for you.
+If you’d prefer not to modify colors yourself, you are more than welcome to submit your RGB files and let us convert them for you.
 We’ll show you the CMYK files in your Electronic Proof before going to press, so you’ll be able to see exactly how your colors have changed in the conversion process.